neoforged/Documentation/versioned_docs/version-1.20.6/blocks/index.md

 #### Server Ticking and Tick Scheduling

-`Block#tick` is called in two occasions: either through default [random ticking][randomtick] (see below), or through scheduled ticks.
+`Block#tick` is called through scheduled ticks.
 Scheduled ticks can be created through `Level#scheduleTick(BlockPos, Block, int)`, where the `int` denotes a delay.
 This is used in various places by vanilla, for example, the tilting mechanism of big dripleaves heavily relies on this system.
 Other prominent users are various redstone components.

 #### Client Ticking